 Landscape Information

-Encompassing little more than twenty acres within a valley, the complex also contains a bunk house and small chapel (both previously part of a winery, ca.1810).
-Bounded by the large Marine Corps Air Station Camp Pendleton to the southwest and a four-acre corral to the northwest, the site’s extensive sloping lawns are interspersed with sweet-olive hedgerows, cacti, palms and Engelmann Oaks.
-The complex was added to the National Register of Historic Places in 1971.
+Encompassing approximately twenty acres within a valley, the complex also contains a bunk house and a small chapel (previously part of a winery, circa 810).
+Bounded by the Marine Corps Air Station Camp Pendleton to the southwest and a four-acre corral to the northwest, the site’s extensive sloping lawns are interspersed with sweet-olive hedgerows, cacti, palms, and Engelmann Oaks.
+The complex was made a California Landmark in 1998 and listed in the National Register of Historic Places in 1971.